 Readers pay attention when they don't know what's coming next.

-Trouble is, knowing you want a plot twist is a lot easier than coming up with a good one.
 There's no formula for devising a great twist, because every plot is different and any number of things can work in a novel.

 My trick for twisting my plot is pretty simple:

-Defy reader expectations.
+Defy the reader's expectations.

 It's usually obvious what's going to happen in a novel in a general sense.
 A protagonist gets caught, but she escapes.
 A dire threat is made, but the characters find ways to avoid it.
 The protagonist's life is in grave danger, but he finds a way out of it.
+It's exciting, yes, but overcoming the obstacle before them is a protagonist's job, and readers expect them to win.

 This is where the tricky thinking comes in.